Staycations have been getting more and more popular as people want to save money or have shorter breaks.

 You’re more likely to find these tours done by farms and small-batch boutique producers, but even big names like Coca-Cola and Guinness offer them.
 The best way to find these events is to check the websites of each company individually.

-Foraging means finding and gathering wild food, it includes both plants and animals.
+Foraging means finding and gathering wild food, it includes plants, fungi, and small animals (like shellfish).
 Foraging usually gets you out in nature, but it can also be done in cities.
 In fact, you’d be surprised by the amount of wild food you can find in largely populated areas.

 Depending on where you live foraging may or may not be legal in certain areas, so make sure you check your local laws.
 And if you do forage, take only what you need.
 Don’t be greedy!